 - Account Operators

-Now the users (groups) you added to the policy will be able to connect to the AD domain controllers via RDP.
+The users you added to the policy will now be able to connect to the AD domain controller’s desktop via RDP.

 The Requested RDP Session Access is Denied

 In some cases, you may receive the following error when you use RDP to connect to a Windows Server domain member host or domain controller: